thekwilson/kubernetesdemo/README.md

-# Kubernetes Scripting & Demo Content
+# Kubernetes Scripting & Lab Building Content

 This is a collection of scripts and demo artifacts for working with/manipulating Azure Kubernetes Services (AKS)